qmtran/openstack-labs/lab-00/README.md

   **Jumper**:

   A jumper is a simple linux machine you will use as a launching point into the lab environment.
   We will ssh into this host in order to connect to all other instances in the lab environments.
+This machine will retain a copy of student.pem, which serves as an authentication key, for all of the machines you will admin.

+  :red_circle: TODO include student.pem in jumper

   **Controller**: